 - First, make sure your oven is unplugged from the power source and cooled.

 - Then, look inside the oven to locate the temperature sensor, which is typically located in the top left corner.

 - Make sure that the sensor is “floating" in the middle and is not touching the sides of its hole or the inside of the oven, as that can lead to inaccurate readings.

 - If realigning it doesn't fix the problem, or if it appears broken altogether, you'll need to replace the sensor.

 A DIY temperature sensor is not too challenging – refer to your oven's manual or enter the model into the manufacturer's website for information on the correct replacement parts and how to replace the sensor.
-If you need help, book a repair with an Asurion Expert.
+If you need help, schedule a repair with an Asurion Expert.

 Reliable protection for the major appliances you rely on most